evermeer/EVReflection/README.md

 Run the tests in EVReflectionTests.swift and EVReflectionJsonTests.swift to see EVReflection in action.
-EVReflection is used extensively in [EVCloudKitDao](https://github.com/evermeer/EVCloudKitDao)
+EVReflection is used extensively in [EVCloudKitDao](https://github.com/evermeer/EVCloudKitDao) and [AlamofireJsonToObjects](https://github.com/evermeer/AlamofireJsonToObjects)

 ## Main features of EVReflection:
 - Parsing objects based on NSObject to a dictionary.